 Do freelance writers need a portfolio?

 Absolutely.
 A portfolio is essential for freelance writers.
-It showcases your writing style, areas of expertise, and provides tangible proof of your abilities to potential clients.
-It's often the first thing clients ask for and can be a deciding factor in getting hired.
+It showcases your writing style and areas of expertise and provides tangible proof of your abilities to potential clients.
+It’s often the first thing clients ask for and can be a factor in getting hired.

 How do I start freelance writing with no portfolio?